 Our Organic Jasmine Enfleurage Oil is pure undiluted Jasmine Oil extracted by the process of Enfleurage.
 Most Jasmine Oil (Jasminum sambac) is extracted by harsh chemical solvents and is therefore called an “absolute” (Jasmine Absolute).
-Although our Organic Jasmine Oil is technically an absolute too, it is most rare, coming from a small grower/extractor in South America who extracts the essential oil by the ancient method of Enfleurage, using only organic palm oil and organic alcohol derived from organic sugar cane.
+Although our this oil is technically an absolute too, it is most rare, coming from a small grower/extractor in South America who extracts the essential oil by the ancient method of Enfleurage, using only organic palm oil and organic alcohol derived from organic sugar cane.
 FYI – Some refer to this jasmine oil extracted by the enfleurage method as Organic Jasmine Essential Oil but, the proper term is Organic Jasmine Enfleurage Oil.

 Extracting Oils using Enfleurage

-Jasmine Essential Oil cannot be distilled like most essential oils due to the delicate nature of the flowers.
+Jasmine flower cannot be distilled like most essential oils due to the delicate nature of the flowers.
 Enfleurage was the traditional method of extraction used in the 18th and 19th centuries and into the early 20th century but solvent extraction using hexane has virtually replaced the Enfleurage process (except, of course, for our own Jasmine Enfleurage).
 Solvent extracted Jasmine oil, called an “Absolute,” is used extensively by the perfume industry but, again, not by us.
 Both methods (Enfleurage and solvent extraction) are time-consuming and oil yields are quite small for the amount of plant material used.
 Nowadays the most commonly found Jasmine used by the perfume industry is entirely synthetic and has no healing properties whatsoever.

-The Enfleurage we carry, however, is made the traditional way: no chemicals other than organic cane sugar alcohol are used to extract the Jasmine Essential Oil.
+The Enfleurage oil that we carry, however, is made the traditional way: no chemicals other than organic cane sugar alcohol are used to create our Jasmine Enfleurage.